How To Make the Sweet Potato Hash with Harissa Sauce

 But I encourage you to be playful.
 Listen to what draws you… and create your own version.
-Sometimes I’ll add cinnamon, smoked paprika or even a little clove, deepening on what I’m using it on.
+Sometimes I’ll add cinnamon, smoked paprika, or even a little clove, depending on what I’m using it on.
 Often I’ll add fresh herbs…. like cilantro or parsley.

 Taste for salt.
 As all harissas are different, you may need to add more salt.

-If you are using Merguez sausages, cut and brown them in a skillet, adding onions if you like.
+Step 3: If you use Merguez sausages, cut and brown them in a skillet, adding onions if you like.
 Toss with the Harissa Sweet potatoes, making a bed for the poached eggs.

 xoxo